 Wingspan: 44.9-52.4 in

-Red-tailed Hawks are one of the largest and widespread hawks in North America.
-They’re very common throughout the country and are year-round hawks in Pennsylvania.
 Their frequent presence along highways and interstates is why they’re sometimes referred to as “roadside hawks.”
 Chances are you’ve probably seen them while driving, either soaring above the treetops in slow, graceful circles, or perched upon tall light posts or poles.

 Red-tailed Hawks are adaptable to a wide range of habitats and don’t seem to be too frightened of humans, so they’re a great bird of prey to observe for beginner birdwatchers.
 Look for them in most areas that feature woodlands as well as open clearings for hunting.

 Red-tailed Hawks are large buteos with stocky bodies and large, broad wings with rounded edges.
 Most hawks have pale, whitish undersides with brown plumage on their backs and upper parts, but color can be variable.
-Like many other hawks, there are light and dark morphs.
-These hawks get their name from the reddish upper sides of their tails, often with dark brown banding at the tip.

 3. Sharp-Shinned Hawk